Descolada/OCR/README.md

      Finds a string in the result Result.FindStrings(needle, casesense:=False, wordCompareFunc?, searchArea?)
-     Finds all strings in the result
+     Finds all strings in the result Result.Filter(callback)
-Result.Click(Obj, WhichButton?, ClickCount?, DownOrUp?)
-     Clicks an object (Word, FindString result etc) Result.ControlClick(obj, WinTitle?, WinText?, WhichButton?, ClickCount?, Options?, ExcludeTitle?, ExcludeText?)
-     ControlClicks an object (Word, FindString result etc) Result.Highlight(obj?, showTime?, color:="Red", d:=2)
-     Highlights a Word, Line, or object with {x,y,w,h} properties on the screen (default: 2 seconds), or removes the highlighting
-Result.Filter(callback)
      Returns a filtered result object that contains only words that satisfy the callback function Result.Crop(x1, y1, x2, y2)
      Crops the result object to contain only results from an area defined by points (x1,y1) and (x2,y2).

-Line object:
+OCR.Line object:
-Line.Text         => Recognized text of the line Line.Words        => Array of Word objects for the Line
+Line.Text         => Recognized text of the line Line.Words        => Array of Word objects for the Line Line.x,y,w,h      => Size and location of the Line.

-Word object:
+OCR.Word object:
-Line.Text         => Recognized text of the word Line.x,y,w,h      => Size and location of the Word.
-Coordinates are relative to the original image.
+Word.Text         => Recognized text of the word Word.x,y,w,h      => Size and location of the Word.
-Line.BoundingRect => Bounding rectangle of the Word in format {x,y,w,h}.
-Coordinates are relative to the original image.
+Word.BoundingRect => Bounding rectangle of the Word in format {x,y,w,h}.

+OCR.Result, OCR.Line, and OCR.Word also all have some common methods:

+Result.Click(WhichButton?, ClickCount?, DownOrUp?)
+     Clicks an object (Word, FindString result etc) Result.ControlClick(WinTitle?, WinText?, WhichButton?, ClickCount?, Options?, ExcludeTitle?, ExcludeText?)
+     ControlClicks an object (Word, FindString result etc) Result.Highlight(showTime?, color:="Red", d:=2)
+     Highlights a Word, Line, or object with {x,y,w,h} properties on the screen (default: 2 seconds), or removes the highlighting

 Additional notes:
 Languages are recognized in BCP-47 language tags.
-Eg. OCR.FromFile("myfile.bmp", "en-AU") Languages can be installed for example with PowerShell (run as admin): Install-Language <language-tag>
+Eg. OCR.FromFile("myfile.bmp", {lang: "en-AU"}) Languages can be installed for example with PowerShell (run as admin): Install-Language <language-tag>
      or from Language settings in Settings.
 Not all language packs support OCR though.
 A list of supported language can be gotten from